Yiddish and Ladino Folksongs: Are they Jewish?

 Rubin, R. (1956).
 Yiddish riddles and problems.
 New York folklore Quarterly / Voices / The Journal of New York Folklore, 12, 4.

-There is a question and answer sequence in Tum balalayka which doesn't make sense: Vos ken vaksn on regn? - A shteyn ken vaksn on regn.
-[What can grown without rain? - A stone can grow without rain].
-Could this be a "mondegreen"?
+There is a question and answer sequence in Tum balalayka which doesn't quite make sense: Vos ken vaksn on regn? - A shteyn ken vaksn on regn.
+[What can grow without rain? - A stone can grow without rain].

-Here are two attempts to provide a logical answer to the "mondegreen" in Tum Balalayka:
+Here are several attempts to provide a logical solution to this problem:

 ♦ "We used to sing 'A shtayn......' until it was pointed out that the phrase was properly 'farshtayn ken vaksn on regn' [understanding can grow without rain].
 It's a very appealing explanation.
 Has anyone else heard this version?"
 (David Krycer, Mendele Discussion List, Thu, 23 Oct, 1997)